thothom/thothom.com/docs/overview/first-steps.md

 ## Done!

 This is the basics of Techmmunity Symbiosis!
-Now you are ready to start to explore and make your crazy CRUDs!
+Now you are ready to start to explore and make your own crazy CRUDs!

 :::tip After This